javierclavijo/TandemCloneBackend/devlog.md

 I should investigate if there's a better way to store user interests.
 It seems that the Django Choices classes are a bit restrictive.
 Also, it might be better if the user field were a ManyToManyField.

+Edit: As of now, I have ruled out this possibility, as it doesn't seem to provide any benefits (at least for now).
+I have defined the serializer for the Channel mode without too much trouble.
+So there goes another part of the base CRUD.
+The next issue is chat serializers.
+I have not defined chat models, but message models --a chat model would only provide the advantage of providing a common ID for all messages from the same chat.
+The challenge now is to implement a serializer which fetches a channel's or a pair of users' messages, creating the chat.
+It seems simple at first, but I haven't been able to identify how to do it exactly.
+My first approach has been to pass a filtered queryset to the serializer's message field, but I don't know where the model object is in the serializer class.
+I'll probably have to override a method or two.
+I'll keep looking into it.
+Once this is done, there only remain the translation and correction classes, which should be comparatively straightforward to implement.
+Or maybe not.
+We'll see.